 If we apply a temporary payment freeze to your loan account due to coronavirus, we will let the credit reference agencies know and they will update your credit file to reflect this.
 Even though you are not making your monthly fixed loan payments during the temporary payment freeze period, we will not report any additional arrears or additional missed payments to the credit reference agencies.
 This approach has been agreed across the industry and by the credit reference agencies.

-Once the temporary payment freeze period has ended, your monthly loan payments will resume.
+Once the temporary payment freeze period has ended, your new monthly loan payments will start.
 You will therefore need to make arrangements to meet these payments or contact us in advance to discuss your options.
 If you do not make your agreed monthly payments after the temporary payment freeze period has ended, or do not contact us to discuss alternative options, we may need to report this to the credit reference agencies, which would in turn have a negative impact on your credit file in the longer term.

 What happens if I am still in financial difficulty at the end of the temporary payment freeze period?

 If you are unable to resume your agreed, fixed monthly loan payments at the end of the temporary payment freeze period, please contact us on 08000 118 222* between 9am and 5pm Monday - Friday, so we can help you and to discuss your options.
 We have various options available to help you with further short term, and longer term, financial difficulties, so do get in touch.